 But if you’ve had even a vague interest in interior design over the past couple of years, you’ll know that wallpaper is back – with a vengeance!
 Yes, that’s right folks – in this postmodernist era, everything old comes round again.

 So, hail wallpaper!

-Actually some of it doesn’t look half bad.
-Particularly when it’s teamed with one of the new takes on a past era that are so popular right now.
+Actually, some of it doesn’t look half bad.
+Particularly when it’s teamed with one of the new takes on a past era that is so popular right now.
 Brilliant Aussie designer Catherine Martin, wife of Our Baz Luhrmann, has recently collaborated with Mokum to bring out (surprise, surprise) a Great Gatsby-inspired range of wallpaper and fabric.
 They’ve recently decorated the Fitzgerald Suite at the Plaza Hotel in New York: